xsoophx/SoftwareEngineering/README.md

 -   *Attributes and Variables* - This is the same as for Methods.
 Variables and Attributes will be starting with a lowercase letter, followed by lowercase letters.
 If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also known as camel-case), except of the first one.

 -   *Constant parameters* - All constants will be written in Uppercase.
 If the name consists out of multiple words assembled together, each word is separated through a "```_```".

+-   *Trailing commas* - We will be using trailing commas to make version control diffs cleaner, to easily add and reorder elements in enumerations or to simplify code generation.
+This can also be found in the [Kotlin coding-conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).

-    *See more info [here](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html) and [here](https://www.torsten-horn.de/techdocs/java-codingconventions.htm).*
+    *See more info [here](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html) and [here](https://kotlinlang.org/docs/reference/coding-conventions.html).*

 ### Summary